dissemin/dissemin/doc/proposal.md

 The problem can be formulated as follows.
 Given a list of researchers for each department in a university, and given a list of millions of papers fetched from various sources, find the papers corresponding to our known researchers.
-Our approach is a two-stage algorithm, similar to the AuthorMagic heuristics used in the Invenio platform.
+Our approach is a two-stage algorithm, similar to the AuthorMagic heuristics used in the Invenio platform [2].

 * First, papers sharing a similar author name are grouped by similarity, so that two papers in the same group have most likely be authored by the same researcher.